kikoken/nodejs-express-docker-gcp/README.md

 # NODEJS APP DOCKERIZED AND DEPLOY IN GCP

-This project it is a simple express rest application that only one endpoint called /ping. created in ES6 and docker setup image configuration.
+This project it is a simple express rest application that have only one endpoint called /ping. created in ES6 and docker setup image configuration.
-This docker image is for deployment in GCP enviroment using Cloud Build
+This docker image is for deployment in GCP enviroment using Cloud Run

 ## PREREQUISITES